Yor, the Hunter from the Future: Production

-Yor, the Hunter from the Future is an adaptation of the Argentinian comic book Yor, created in 1974 by writer Eugenio Juan Zappietro and artist Juan Zanotto.
+Yor, the Hunter from the Future is an adaptation of the Argentinian comic book Yor the Hunter (original title: Henga el cazador), created in 1974 by writer Ray Collins and artist Juan Zanotto.
 The comic appeared in the Italian magazine Lanciostory in 1975.
 Director Antonio Margheriti later told an interviewer that the comic was fascinating to him.

 The film was part of a wave of sword-and-sorcery themed films that appeared after the success of John Milius's 1982 film version of Conan the Barbarian.
 Other Italian productions that appeared in 1983 in its wake along with Yor, including Lucio Fulci's Conquest and Franco Prosperi's The Throne of Fire (both 1983).
 The film differs from the comics where the second part of the film begins to resemble Star Wars.

-Yor, the Hunter from the Future was shot in Turkey, including scenes shot in Cappadocia.
+Yor, the Hunter from the Future was shot primarily on-location in Turkey, including scenes shot in Cappadocia.
 Along with co-writing and directing the film, Margheriti supervised the films special effects with his son Edoardo.

 The film was originally made as a four part miniseries which was broadcast on Italy's RAI television.